Velocidex/presentations/docs/presentations/2025-auscert-detection_workshop/sigma.md

 * A Project to maintain and curate:

    * Useful set of `Sigma Models` for different situations
-   * A Curated set of `Sigma Rules` taylored for use in the models.
+   * A Curated set of `Sigma Rules` tailored for use in the models.

+* Main goal is to separate the `maintainance of the Model` and the `writing of the rules`!

 > https://sigma.velocidex.com/